Icinga/icinga2/doc/09-object-types.md

 ### LiveStatusListener <a id="objecttype-livestatuslistener"></a>

 Livestatus API interface available as TCP or UNIX socket.
-Historical table queries require the [CompatLogger](09-object-types.md#objecttype-compatlogger) feature enabled pointing to the log files using the `compat_log_path` configuration attribute.
 This configuration object is available as [livestatus feature](14-features.md#setting-up-livestatus).

 Examples: